 In the School of Law we have a variety of options for undergraduate students that provide paths to traditional professional careers and many other careers too.

-At undergraduate level the traditional law degree programme, the Bachelor of Civil Law degree offers a rich curriculum of core and optional subjects.
+At undergraduate level the traditional law degree programme, the Bachelor of Law (BCL) degree offers a rich curriculum of core and optional subjects.
 All students are encouraged and assisted in acquiring skills in legal analysis, legal research and in written and oral communication.

 The School of Law has a strong commitment to collaborative and interdisciplinary research across a wide range of fields - with a particular focus on the domains of human rights, criminal law, and public policy.